mlw157/scout/README.md

 ```bash
 docker run --rm -v "${PWD}:/scan" scout:latest -token ghp_123abc12rasdasdsa .
 ```
+## Architecture
+Scout is built using a modular, dependency injection-based architecture that allows for easy extension and customization:

+### Core Components
+- **Engine**: The main orchestrator that combines all components and runs the scanning process.
+It coordinates detectors, scanners, and exporters together.
+- **Scanner**: Combines a parser and an advisory service to scan dependencies and identify vulnerabilities.

+### Interfaces

+- **Parser**: Parsers are responsible for analyzing dependency files and extracting dependencies. (e.g GoParser, MavenParser, NpmParser)

+- **Advisory**: Advisories are services that analyze dependencies to identify vulnerabilities. (e.g GitHub Advisory Database, Snyk Vulnerability Database, NIST Vulnerability Database)

+- **Detector**: Detectors are responsible for finding dependency files to scan. (e.g Filesystem Detector, GitRepositoryDetector)

+- **Exporter**: Exporters take the scan results and present them in the desired format. (e.g JSONExporter, HTMLExporter, CSVExporter)

+  > **Note**: Some examples listed above are theoretical and not yet implemented.
+They are provided to illustrate potential future extensions of the system.

 ## Next Features
 - Support for more ecosystems (Python, npm, PHP, etc...)
 - Validation of transitive dependencies (dependencies of dependencies)
 - SBOM (Software Bill of Materials) analyzer